ReubenXuereb/Task/README.md

 # Car Trader Project

 This project is meant to be a continuation from my task.
 I'll be showing how to set up a Spring Boot application with Postgres and creating relationships between tables.
 We go through One-to-Many, Many-to-one and One-to-One relationships.
 Also, this is a good way to practice and get familiar with the Spring Framework.
+Will also be implementing Spring cloud api and load balancer, Axon and Eureka Discovery.

 Diagram of Car Trader Database:![](docs/images/VehicleStatusSystem.io.drawio.png)